upstash/edge-flags/packages/dashboard/README.md

 # @upstash/edge-flags-dashboard

-This is a dashboard for creating and managing edge-flags.
+This is a dashboard for creating and managing edge flags.

-You can use npx to run the self hosted version.
-This also reads your redis credentials from the `.env` file in your working directory.
+You can use npx to run the self hosted version which also reads your redis credentials from the `.env` file in the working directory.

 ```bash
 npx @upstash/edge-flags-dashboard